FINANCIAL SERVICES GUIDE (FSG)

 We may receive other benefits from product providers such as training, meals and entertainment.
 Details of any benefits received above $100 will be maintained on a register which is available to you on request.

-Your adviser may be a director and owner of the business.
+Your Adviser may be a shareholder of the business.
 They will share in the profits that the business makes.

-We may refer you to Boyce Chartered Accountants for accounting, tax, SMSF or other business services.
+We may refer you to other Boyce business units that provide accounting, tax, SMSF or other business services.

-You may be referred for specialist risk insurance advice to Blueleaf Consulting Pty Ltd. In this event Boyce Financial Services does not receive any remuneration.
+You may be referred for specialist risk insurance advice to Blueleaf Consulting Pty Ltd. In this event Boyce does not receive any remuneration.

 To improve our service levels to you we may utilise outsourcing services for the provision of para-planning and other administrative activities.
 This is an Australian based company that has employees based outside of Australia, in the Philippines.
 Accordingly, your personal information will likely be accessed from this overseas location.